rizmiya-ameen/Post-Hub/README.md

 POSTHUB is a CRUD application developed using Next.js 13.5, TypeScript, and Tailwind CSS.
 It provides a platform for tech enthusiasts to share their insights, experiences, and tips.
 The application is equipped with a variety of features to enhance the user experience and streamline the process of posting and managing tech-related content.

+The application is live and can be accessed [here](https://post-hub-rizmiya.vercel.app/).

 ## Features

 - **User Authentication:** Secure user accounts are managed using NextAuth, ensuring a smooth and reliable login experience.